Greece seeks EU aid as it struggles to cope with migrant crisis

 Greece earlier asked the EU to activate its crisis-response body to provide staff, medical and pharmaceutical supplies, clothes and equipment, the Interior Ministry said.

-The health ministry said it had sent extra medical staff to Lesbos and Kos and extended the operating hours of health centers on the islands.
+The health ministry said it had sent extra medical staff to Lesbos and Kos and extended the operating hours of health centres on the islands.

 VOLATILE SITUATION